Reallusion tools help bring 2049 TV drama to the Netflix streaming platform

 Xanthus’ core business includes original animation development, high-end quality animation, and VFX production.
-Their contracted project “All is Love” won the Golden Bell Awards in 2017, which is the finest award for Taiwanese television production crew.
-Besides developing their original IP animation project “Yameme”, Xanthus also delivered several iconic projects, including 2049, 2049+ Voice of Rebirth and crafting an animated mascot for 2017 Taipei Summer Universiade.
+Their contracted project “All is Love” won the Golden Bell Awards in 2017, which is the finest award for a Taiwanese television production crew.
+Besides developing their original IP animation project “Yameme”, Xanthus also delivered several iconic projects, including 2049, 2049+ Voice of Rebirth, and crafting an animated mascot for the 2017 Taipei Summer Universiade.

-2049: The Fortune Telling is a Taiwanese, made for Netflix, science fiction thriller series.
+2049: The Fortune Telling is a Taiwanese, made-for-Netflix, science fiction thriller series.
 The story centers on a family in 2049 whose mundane existence is disrupted by sudden pregnancy.
-In this future setting, big data is used to predict one’s fate, and by which, the unborn child was predicted to have a high probability of becoming a criminal, leading to a series of dramatic events.
+In this future setting, big data is used to predict one’s fate, and by this, the unborn child was predicted to have a high probability of becoming a criminal, leading to a series of dramatic events.
 Besides the VFX used in the scene, the series’ crew tried for the first time to use Reallusion’s Character Creator (CC) and iClone (IC) 3D character animation software to quickly create high-quality animation for the main character Xiao Xu.
 In this article, we will talk about the overcoming of various obstacles by the production team, and share some of their production secrets.

 3D avatars help filmmakers break the limits of reality